 - It only needs to be given every 12 weeks

-- Commonly there is lighter or no bleeding
+- Commonly there is lighter or no bleeding.

 - It can reduce anaemia resulting from heavy periods

-- Women who have a history of breast cancer
+- Have a history of breast cancer

 - Have a history of stroke or heart disease, or risk factors for these conditions